Deep Sleep Benefits: 8 Reasons You Cannot Afford to Skip It

 6. Sleep Boosts Creativity and Problem-Solving

 Ever “slept on” a problem and then woke up with a solution?
-That’s real.
-Sleep supports creative thinking, mental clarity, and idea formation, a.k.a. the skills you can’t tap into when you’re running on empty.
+That is real.
+Sleep supports creative thinking, mental clarity, and idea formation, a.k.a. the skills you cannot tap into when you are running on empty.
+During REM sleep, the brain makes unexpected connections between unrelated ideas, which is why many artists, scientists, and entrepreneurs report their best breakthroughs coming after a full night of rest.

 7. Sleep Impacts Your Relationships and Communication

 Lack of sleep increases irritability and lowers empathy.
-You’re also less likely to read social cues accurately or respond with kindness.
+You are also less likely to read social cues accurately or respond with kindness.
 In short, better sleep = better interactions.
+A study from UC Berkeley found that even partial sleep loss reduces the ability to recognize emotional expressions in others, making it harder to connect, communicate, and resolve conflict effectively.

 8. Deep Sleep Benefits Your Lifespan and Overall Health

 Consistent, high-quality sleep is associated with a lower risk of heart disease, diabetes, depression, and early death.
 Getting enough quality sleep is not just about living longer.
-It’s about living better.
+It is about living better.
+The American Heart Association recently added sleep duration and quality to its checklist of essential factors for cardiovascular health, placing it alongside diet, exercise, and blood pressure as a core pillar of longevity.

 The Bottom Line on Deep Sleep Benefits